bigcommerce/dev-docs/README.md

 ### Making Pull Requests
 * It must include a JIRA ticket number
 * Include screenshots and animated GIFs in your pull request whenever possible.
+* PLEASE DO NOT MERGE PULL REQUESTS.
+You are able to approve them, let a member of the dev docs term merge the request.

 ### Contributing to other BigCommerce Projects